beamable/UnrealSDK/Docs/docs/user-reference/servers-and-builds/dedicated-servers.md

 # Dedicated Servers

 ## Overview
 The Beamable Unreal SDK was made with support for a dedicated servers in mind from the start.
-We also develop and maintain a simple [Sample Project](../../samples/hathora-demo.md) containing a `Dockerfile` for a Linux server container builds and a microservice example of how to integrate with a Game Server Orchestrator.
+We also develop and maintain a simple [Sample Project](../../samples/hathora-demo.md) containing a `Dockerfile` for a Linux server container builds and a microservice example of how to integrate with a third-party Game Server Orchestrator such as Hathora.

 ## SDK Dedicated Server Initialization
 By default, each dedicated server instance it is expected to run a single lobby.
-When the server starts up and you call `UBeamRuntime::InitSDK`, the server will look for some overrides and parameters coming in from Environment Variables OR Command-Line Arguments. **Command Line Arguments override Environment Variables when both are present**.
+When the server starts up, you should call `UBeamRuntime::InitSDK`.
+The SDK will look for some overrides and parameters coming in from Environment Variables OR Command-Line Arguments. **Command Line Arguments override Environment Variables when both are present**.

 The table below describe these overrides and what they are for: